debug45/PermissionWizard/README.md

 label.text = permission.getLocalizedName() // Speech Recognition
 ```

-Keep in mind that icons are available only if the `Icons` component of **PermissionWizard** is installed (CocoaPods) or enabled (Carthage).
+Keep in mind that icons and localized strings are available only if the `Assets` component of **PermissionWizard** is installed (CocoaPods) or enabled (Carthage).
 All system localizations are supported.

 ## Known Issues